 Competency Tests 20%

-Clinical Instructor 30%
+Clinical Instructor Evaluation 35%

-Evaluation Online Learning Component 20%
+Online Learning Component 15%

 Lab Competency Evaluations 20%

-Simulation Lab 10%
+Sim Lab 10%

-The clinical curriculum requires a 90% on all competency testing or will require a repeat of the competency and remediation work with the original grade remaining.
+The clinical curriculum requires a 90% on all competency testing or will require a repeat of the competency and remediation work with the original grade standing.
 Anatomical positioning markers or gonadal shielding (as appropriate) that is missing from an examination will be considered an automatic failure for that projection of the competency examination.
 The student must successfully pass all sections of the clinical requirements to receive a passing grade.
 More detailed grading is outlined in the St. Francis School of Radiography Handbook.